Pride of Place - It's a great time of year to grow citrus & fruit trees

 transplant shock and encourage healthy growth.

-- Dig a hole approximately twice the depth and width of the root ball of your plant and partly fill with Tui Garden Mix.
+- Dig a hole approximately twice the depth and width of the root ball of your plant

 - Water well after planting.